SAFEHR-data/PIXL/pixl_rd/README.md

 ### Notes

-- Linebreaks are not always preserved
+- Linebreaks are not always preserved and some partial text overlaps of masks exist
-- Presido can identify nouns as names
+- Presido identifies nouns as names on occasion

 ***